It’s hard to make the most of your money when you’re not sure how to budget it.

 Why budget biweekly?

+Paycheck budgeting is a sort of budgeting hack if you’re paid biweekly.
 There are several reasons why you might want to consider budgeting biweekly.

 First, if you find yourself living paycheck to paycheck, focusing on your immediate expenses can help you get a handle on your spending and break the cycle of overspending.